 As of April 30, 2020.
 Source: Global Listed Infrastructure Organisation.

 We believe to take advantage of the infrastructure opportunity investors require a detailed understanding of the underlying assets.
 Focusing on underlying assets in listed infrastructure markets allows investors to capture opportunities that arise when equity markets misprice infrastructure assets due to a focus on short-term information.
 Meanwhile, regulation and contractual structures underpin the cash flows and determine long-term outcomes.

 Listed infrastructure offers a broad and deep investment universe of high-quality infrastructure stocks and a complement to unlisted infrastructure for capital deployment in this asset class.
 Investors prioritising the flexibility to move among sectors, regions and market cap spectrums should be well-positioned to make the most efficient use of the listed infrastructure market.
 Listed infrastructure also provides investors with the flexibility to choose or amend their investment horizon and tailor liquidity preferences, sensitivity to short-term price volatility and choice of underlying asset risk exposure.
 It has performed consistently with unlisted infrastructure over the longer term, reflecting the stable and inflation-linked performance characteristics of the underlying assets and demonstrating its value as a complement to unlisted infrastructure.

-Our global listed infrastructure strategy outperformed the range of infrastructure indices as well as global equities for the quarter.Read full article
+Our global listed infrastructure strategies performed in line or better than a range of infrastructure benchmarks, which underperformed global equities for the month.Read full article